 It’s been a little while since I published a stock purchase.
 Even though I haven’t been as active in the markets lately, it’s great to know that my investments have my back.
 The stocks I own continue to disperse dividends into my brokerage account as usual and the cash balance just grows and grows.
 This small break from investing gives me a glimpse into the future.
 By sparsely checking my investments over the last couple of months and leaving them be, but continuing to collect dividends, I basically gave myself a brief view of what financial independence looks like.
 I can live my day-to-day life and do whatever I feel like doing, knowing that the companies I own a stake in will continue to generate rising revenue streams, increase profits and pay me rising dividends as a capital supporter of said businesses.
 It’s a wonderful world for a dividend growth investor!

 As part of my Recent Buy series, I try to let my readers know of any equities I purchase soon after the transaction is completed.
 This is just one way I try to document my progress toward early retirement and financial independence.

-I’ll update my Freedom Fund in early March to reflect my recent additions.
+I’ll update my Freedom Fund in early September to reflect my recent addition.

 What are you buying?